yoola/GasSensor_Arduino/README.md

  When running the Android version make sure:

- - you are in Andriod mode in the Processing IDE when debugging it
+ - you are in Android mode in the Processing IDE when debugging it
  - to select the right number of the arduino usb device in myPort1 = new Serial(this,Serial.list()[7], 9600); (here it has number 7)
   => if you don't know the number, run it once, so you find the number listed in the console

 In the menu: